nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

     Use case ends.

-**Use case: UC04 - Mark Student Attendance Separately**
+**Use case: UC06 - Mark Student Attendance Separately**

 **MSS**

 1. User requests to mark attendance for a student and enters student name or ID, followed by the attendance status and week and reason if any.
 2. TAvigator marks the attendance of student and displays message for confirmation of attendance.

+    Use case ends.

 **Extensions**

 * 1a.
-The given student name or ID is invalid
+The given student name or ID is invalid.
     * 1a1.
 TAvigator shows an error message.

       Use case ends.

 * 1b.
-The given attendance record is invalid
+The given attendance record is invalid.
     * 1b1.
 TAvigator shows an error message.

       Use case ends.

 * 1c.
-The given week is invalid
+The given week is invalid.
     * 1c1.
 TAvigator shows an error message.

       Use case ends.

 * 1d.
-The given reason is not provided for absence
+The no reason provided for absence.
     * 1d1.
 TAvigator shows an error message.

       Use case ends.

-**Use case: UC05 - Adding a filter**
+**Use case: UC07 - Adding a filter**

 **MSS**

-1. User requests to add a filter and enters a tutorial group ID or course ID.
+1. User requests to add a filter and enters a tutorial group ID or course code.
 2. TAvigator shows a list of students matching the filters applied.

     Use case ends.